Skip to main content

 Description of Best Practices

-Analyze recruiting needs and assess opportunities to intentionally reach out to female candidates with diverse social identities enrolled in relevant education programs at university career fairs or regional job fairs
+Analyze recruiting needs and assess opportunities to intentionally reach out to female candidates enrolled in relevant education programs at university career fairs or regional job fairs

 Prepare for attendance with female role models and male champions at the company, who can answer candidates’ questions on working environment and can create a positive perception with targeted candidates